 8:00 a.m. - 4:30 p.m., Monday - Friday

-is part of the state's Drive to 55 campaign, which aims to increase the percentage of Tennesseans with college degrees or certifications to 55 percent by the year 2025.
+Tennessee Promise is part of the state's Drive to 55 campaign, which aims to increase the percentage of Tennesseans with college degrees or certifications to 55 percent by the year 2025.
 Through Tennessee Promise, graduating high school seniors who meet and maintain eligibility criteria can earn an associate degree or certificate free of tuition and mandatory fees.
-For more information regarding program requirements, download these handbooks:
+Apply before the November 1 deadline

 Featured Community Service Opportunities

 Community service hours must be reported to the corresponding partnering organization prior to each deadline. tnAchieves serves Carter, Johnson, Sullivan, and Washington counties.
 The Ayers Foundation serves Unicoi county.